Development assessment and sea level rise

 - information to determine if your site is within a coastal erosion risk area

 - degree of exposure to immediate risk (a storm that can occur now)

-- hazard category in relation to the 50-year planning period (how storms will impact with 50 years of sea level rise)
+- hazard category in relation to the relevant planning period

 - identification of the shoreline recession rate and the zone of reduced foundation capacity (how a changing beach may impact on foundations)

 - impact on existing public beach, foreshore or waterfront access and amenity (ensuring your development will not impact on public use, ownership and access to the coast)

 - impact on coastal processes as a result of the development, including impacts on:

 - adjoining sites